ClickHouse/clickhouse-docs/docs/en/integrations/migration/rockset.md

 * _Normal views_ do not store any data.
 They just perform a read from another table at query time.
 * _Parameterized views_ are similar to normal views but can be created with parameters resolved at query time.
 * _Materialized views_ store data transformed by the corresponding `SELECT` query.
 They are like a trigger that runs when new data is added to the source data to which they refer.
-* _Refreshable materialized views_ periodically run the corresponding query and store its result in a table, atomically replacing the table's previous contents.

 ### Aliases